Youngtechie/Rebus-Puzzles_webpage/README.md

 ![Changes](./screenshots/47.png)

 Now to create the pull request.
-Input the title of your PR in the field labelled as (1) then click on the button labelled two to finally create your PR as shown below.
+Input the title of your PR in the field labelled as (1) then click on the button labelled (2) to finally create your PR as shown below.

 ![Pull request](./screenshots/46.jpg)